mrjkey/chirpy/readme.md

 for now i will just leave the defaults and see how it goes. what happens if I change the readme? nah, doesn't reload, good

+## using extension

+it is just called rest client

+if you can get postman to work, use that

+or curl